Series: Who's Still Standing?

 - Bonus Round: After a game concluded, the real fun began — the remaining Strangers played a Sudden Death Speed Round where they were asked questions going around the circle with 10-second time limits.
 Each correct answer increased the pot (some episodes gave $1,000, others $2,000), and last one standing won it all.

 - Eject The Loser: Losers, and sometimes winners (if they chose this way out), and finally Ben at the end of the show were disposed of through the floor.

-- Lifelines: Two (later three) Passes for the main player, none for the strangers.
-In the premiere, the Rules Spiel didn't mention this.
+- Lifelines: Two (later three) Passes for the Hero, none for the Strangers.
+Passing a question forced the Stranger to answer it, with a fresh 20-second clock.
+If the Hero chose to continue past the fifth round, he got one more Pass.
+In the premiere, the Rules Spiel didn't mention the Passes.

 - Mystery Box: Beating each Stranger earned the share of money they were guarding.